cablelabs/lpwanserver/docs/extensions/network-type.md

 - **DeviceProfiles** - Intended to consolidate device configuration settings for a Network Type so they do not need to be reentered for each device of the same manufacture.
-A deviceNetworkTypeLink will point to a deviceProfile.
-Some remote network APIs may or may not support the concept, but that is left to the implementor of the Network Protocol.
-The Network Type-specific data is kept in the networkSettings field of the database record in a JSON structure.
+Remote network APIs may or may not support the concept of a Device Profile.
+  DeviceNetworkTypeLinks in LPWAN Server must specify a DeviceProfile.
+  When pushing to a network that doesn't support Device Profiles, the Device Profile is available to the Network Protocol and the settings can be merged into the remote device record.
+When pulling from networks the don't support Device Profiles, LPWAN Server builds Device Profiles according to differences in settings and relates the DeviceNetworkTypeLink to the newly created DeviceProfile.
+The auto-generated DeviceProfiles can be renamed and edited by the user.

 The UI for these records appears on the screens for the more general data entry.
 For example, at the bottom of the Application data entry screens, there